It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 Here are a few stations you can get dropped off at:

-However, if you still want to try your luck, you could catch a taxi to the following drop-off points, which will be closer to the gates to the circuit.
+However, if you still want to try your luck, you could try catching a taxi to the following drop-off points, which will be closer to the gates to the circuit.

 Zone 4 Access